 Domestic violence was on the rise in a number of provinces, though Masoumeh Ebtekar, Vice President for Women and Family Affairs, dismissed that the situation was worrying in Iran.

 Read Iran’s coronavirus chronology for May 2020

-June 2020 is likely to be remembered in Iran for the second wave of coronavirus across the country, with at least 15 provinces reporting rises in cases and fatalities.
+June 2020 is likely to be remembered in Iran for the second nationwide wave of coronavirus, with at least 15 provinces reporting significant rises in cases and fatalities.
 In some cases, officials reported that provinces were actually experiencing their first spike, as the virus spread across the country.